 Many investors aim to make money from their Bitcoin assets.
-However, the price volatility is most likely going to be an issue since you can never determine the best time to try your luck.
+However, price volatility will most likely be an issue since you can never determine the best time to try your luck.

 DCA is a powerful strategy, mainly if you invest in Bitcoin for the long term.
-It helps you avoid risking all your money, as well as multiple other benefits.
+It helps you avoid risking all your money and multiple other benefits.

 Minimize the Risk of Wrong Timing

 The main advantage of using BTC DCA is that it helps you avoid pulling all your investment lump sum at the wrong time, that is, during an ATH.
-As said earlier, market timing is among the most challenging things investors have to do, and so having a tool that mitigates the risk is a great idea.
+As said earlier, market timing is among the most challenging things investors must do, so having a tool that mitigates the risk is a great idea.